fr33n0w/rBrowser/README.md

 ## Known Issues:

-- Sometimes Input box parameter sending is failing on some nodes with non-standard nomadnet micron link format, due to unique user fields customization  (BTW >95% of the nodes page are perfectly working!)
+- Sometimes Input box parameter sending is failing on nodes with non-standard nomadnet micron link format, due to unique fields customization  (BTW >95% of pages are perfectly working!)

 -----